 The word stop immediately instigates a power struggle.
 Your child puts up his or her guard, ready to fight.

 If I tell my toddler to stop crying, this often intensifies the crying and never gets to the root of the emotion.
-He thinks I don’t understand and this makes him even madder.
+He thinks I don’t understand, and this makes him even madder.

-What to say instead of “Stop crying.”
+Easy alternatives to “Stop crying.”

 “What’s upsetting you right now?”

 “Let’s take a deep breath”

 When I say the word listen to my toddler, all bets are off.
 I can forget about how to get a toddler to listen.